 For the purpose of this Qualified Allocation Plan, "special housing needs" mean persons for whom social problems, age or physical or mental disabilities impair their ability to live independently, and for whom such ability can be improved by more suitable housing conditions.
-Persons with special housing needs may include persons with physical or mental disabilities or person who are the physically and mentally disabled and the homeless.
+Persons with special housing needs may include persons with physical or mental disabilities or persons who are homeless.

-Projects may receive up to $\underline{26}$ points for the criterion if it commits to provide services that will enhance the livability of the project for tenant populations with special housing needs.
+Projects may receive up to 2 points for the criterion if it commits to provide services that will enhance the livability of the project for tenant populations with special housing needs.
 The amount of points awarded is based on the quantity and quality of services provided and the status of commitment.
-The maximum $\underline{26}$ points will be awarded only to applicants that have an executed commitment to serve this project by a third party service provider or if applicant or owner is an experienced provider of the proposed services.
+The maximum 2 points will be awarded only to applicants that have an executed commitment to serve this project by a third party service provider or if applicant or owner is an experienced provider of the proposed services.